 No, D4K does not get involved with horse shipping.
 We may be able to refer you to a shipper.
 The participants will be able to contact each other in advance and often see if there is an opportunity to use the same shipper or share rides.
 You are responsible for the arrival and departure of your horse.
 You should plan on being there, night or day, to meet your shipper.
-You will be given the gate code if needed for entry.
-There may be special instructions if you are shipping with a tractor trailer.
-Please be sure you communicate the vehicle in advance.
+You will be given the gate code for entry.
+Tractor trailers must unload at the end of the driveway and cannot get close to the stable.
+Plan accordingly to get all of your gear from the truck to the stable.